 Professional treatment can help you stop the downward spiral of drinking and find a new path forward.
 You can gain support to overcome alcohol dependence and stop behaviors that are ruining your life.

-If you need treatment in Ohio, The Bluffs can help.
+If you need treatment in Ohio, Vertava Health of Ohio can help.
 We offer different treatment types that we can incorporate into a customized treatment plan for you.
 Contact us to see how we can help your situation today.